 - Annual tuition and total program cost

-- Cost of living on-campus or in the area
+- Cost of living at or near the school

 - Distance from hospitals

 - Scholarships or grants offered by the school